RL-16 Slip: Trust Income

 - A trust resident in Canada, outside Québec, at the end of a taxation year must file an RL-16 slip for each beneficiary resident in Québec to whom it allocated a capital gain or income, even if it was not required to file an income tax return for that taxation year.
 In this case, only Schedule C of the Trust Income Tax Return (TP-646-V) needs to be completed and enclosed with the RL-16 slip.
 The trust must get an identification number and enter it on all documents it sends us.

 - Certain trusts must file other types of RL slips rather than RL-16 slips.
 This is the case for employee trusts and employee benefit plans.

 You must file the RL-16 slips with us and distribute copies to the beneficiaries no later than 90 days following the end of the trust's taxation year.

 You must file the Trust Income Tax Return (TP-646-V) by the same deadline.

 You can file RL-16 slips:

-Make sure that you always use the version of the RL-16 slip that corresponds to the version of the income tax return in effect for the taxation year concerned.
-For example, you must use the 2021-10 version of the RL-16 slip when filing a return for the 2021 taxation year or with the return filed for 2022 if the 2022 version of the RL-16 slip is not yet available.
+Make sure you always use the version of the RL-16 slip that corresponds to the version of the income tax return in effect for the taxation year concerned.
+For example, you must use the 2022-10 version of the RL-16 slip when filing a return for the 2022 taxation year or with the return filed for 2023 if the 2023 version of the RL-16 slip is not yet available.

 Whether or not you are required to send RL slips online depends on the number of RL slips you are filing.